Whitelines: History

-The current editor, Ed Blomfield, joined in 2005, and is assisted by Andrew Duthie.
+The final print editor, Ed Blomfield, joined in 2005, and was assisted by Andrew Duthie and Tristan Kennedy.
 Chod, who by this time focused solely on graphic design, left the magazine in 2007.
-Other members of the Whitelines editorial team have included the BBC’s Ski Sunday presenter Ed Leigh and photographer James McPhail.
+Other members of the Whitelines editorial team have included the BBC’s Ski Sunday presenter Ed Leigh, filmmaker Samuel McMahon and photographer James McPhail.
 Whitelines is also credited with kick-starting the photographic career of Nick Hamilton, who worked as a staffer at Permanent Publishing alongside skate lensman Wig Worland before leaving Whitelines to become photo editor at Transworld Snowboarding.

-Over the years Whitelines has developed from its early fanzine style to a respected snowboard journal, and regularly features the work of some of the best international snowboard photographers, including Jeff Curtes, Blotto, Andy Wright and Scott Serfas.
+Over the years Whitelines developed from its early fanzine style to a respected snowboard journal, and regularly featured the work of some of the best international snowboard photographers, including Jeff Curtes, Blotto, Andy Wright and Scott Serfas, who contributed alongside staff photographers Matt Georges and Dan Medhurst.
 Regular columnists have included pro snowboarders Devun Walsh and David Benedek.
 In 2005, Benedek chose a cover-mounted DVD on Whitelines as the means to distribute his acclaimed film, ‘91 Words for Snow’, in the UK.

-Whitelines has helped spawn the careers of many of Britain's professional snowboarders, such as Danny Wheeler, Tyler Chorlton, Jenny Jones, Dan Wakeham, Scott McMorris, Dom Harington, Ben Kilner and Jamie Nicholls.
-It has also taken riders to many unusual snowboarding destinations, including Greenland, the Lebanon, Iran, Russia, Uzbekistan, and Kashmir.
+Whitelines helped spawn the careers of many of Britain's professional snowboarders, such as Danny Wheeler, Tyler Chorlton, Jenny Jones, Dan Wakeham, Scott McMorris, Dom Harington, Ben Kilner, Billy Morgan, Jamie Nicholls, Katie Ormerod and Mia Brookes.
+It has also taken riders to many unusual snowboarding destinations, including Greenland, Lebanon, Iran, Russia, Uzbekistan, and Kashmir.

 In 2007, the magazine joined Factory Media as part of the merger of three leading specialist sports publishers: Action Sports Media (ASM), Permanent Publishing and 4130 Publishing.
 It was based in Farringdon, London.

-Final Issue*
+End of Factory Media

-The final issue of Whitelines was the March 2015 version (#120).
-At the time of Ed Blomfield leaving the magazine it was expected to continue in print, however the owners Factory Media announced in the summer of 2015 that print production would cease and they would live on in digital format via the whitelines.com website. *Under the new management of Any Day Media print publication resumed, again under Ed's direction, resulting in the annual issues; 121 & 122.
+The final issue of the traditional format of Whitelines was issue 120, March 2015.
+Factory Media announced in the summer of 2015 that print production on all their titles would cease - Whitelines would live on in digital-only format via whitelines.com.

+After Factory Media became insolvent in late 2018, Internet Fusion Group acquired several of their key titles, including Mpora & Dirt Mountain Bike Magazine.
+Production resumed on the website with a new editorial team lead by Rob McCreath, with Ed Blomfield returning to direct three annual issues; 121, 122 & 123.

+Current Status

+Internet Fusion Group was disbanded in 2023, with luxury e-tailer BrandAlley acquiring its assets.
+Today Whitelines continues in its digital-only format, under license to publisher Double A Media.